Clavicle Fracture Open Reduction and Internal Fixation

 What happens after a clavicle fracture open reduction and internal fixation?

-Talk with your doctor about what you can expect after your surgery.
-You may have some
+Talk with your surgeon about what you can expect after your surgery.
+You will have

-pain after your procedure.
+some pain after your procedure.
 But pain medicine may help to reduce the pain.
-You should
+You

-be able to go back to a normal diet fairly quickly.
-You will likely need an imaging
+should be able to go back to a normal diet fairly quickly.
+You will likely need an

-procedure, such as an X-ray, to make sure that your surgery was successful.
-Depending
+imaging procedure, such as an X-ray, to make sure that your surgery was successful.

-on the extent of your injury and your other health conditions, you may be able to
+Depending on the extent of your injury and your other health conditions, you may be

 For a while after your surgery, you’ll need to keep your arm immobile.
 Often this